 One of the most intriguing cultural attractions in Australia is the Museum of Sydney, a contemporary museum revealing the history of the city in its very core, the place where the first Government House in Sydney used to be situated.
-It is more than a museum; it is a tremendous combination of architecture, innovation, and the story, which describes the development of Sydney since its colonial past to become a colourful world city.
+It is more than a museum; it is a tremendous combination of architecture, innovation, and the story, which describes the development of Sydney from its colonial past to become a colorful world city.

-The permanent collections within it include the history of the Aboriginal heritage, life during colonialism, urban development,nt as well as the identity of Sydney.
+The permanent collections within it include the history of the Aboriginal heritage, life during colonialism, urban development, and the identity of Sydney.
 The displays, beginning with original documents and models, all the way to modern art and multimedia experiences, provide a bright insight into the way the city developed within 200 years.

 Fun Fact: The foyer of the museum has an impressive piece of art, a piece named Edge of the Trees, which is an installation made of sandstone, wood, and steel, showing the encounter of cultures in 1788.